marcosalvalaggio/funktree/README.md

 <img src="logo.png" width="180">
 </h1><br>

 The **FunkTree** plugin simplifies navigation through objects and key structures in files.
-It's self-contained, avoiding external dependencies or reliance on other plugins.
+It's based on the awesome [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/tree/master) plugin that works as a frontend for the parsing result of the analyzed file.

 Currently, *FunkTree* works with: